yliu-cs/IELTS/Speak/Speak Note.md

 				* they were busy on talking with their potential customers
 				* I pissed off what kin of after-sales service they provided
 				* I made a complaint to their manager
-				* Finally, they help me to update the navigation system in sweep robot
+				* Finally, they help me to update the navigation system in sweeping robot
 				* Terrible experience
+			* 好建议
+				* been using for 2 years already
+				* have time to do more fun & meaningful things
+				* save him a lot of time & his house become clean
 		* 野餐
 			* park
 				* be close to nature